ajeetblog/blog/_wip/2019-07-08-devopsattitude.md

-DevSecOps is not meant to fail until Process, Product backed by People with the right attitude followed by continuous learning and improvement.
+DevSecOps is not meant to fail until **Process, Product backed by People** with the **right attitude followed by continuous learning and improvement**.
 It's not very important how the journey starts but how consistently it improved over time.

 ## DevSecOps is not a role